plippe/blog/_posts/2019-04-01-taming-cats-functor.md

 assert(List(1, 2, 3).map(f).map(g) == List(1, 2, 3).map(fg))
 ```

-Cats has Functor instances defined for their own data structures, and a few Scala built in types.
-You can also create a new ones, but make sure they obey the laws.
+Cats has Functor instances defined for their own data structures, and a few Scala built-in types.
+You can also create new ones, but make sure they obey the laws.

 ### Example
 Typeclasses are about abstraction.
 Functors aren’t different.
 The example below uses `map` to change a data store’s response.